anglinchristina/anglinchristina.github.io/_posts/2017-10-07-draft_sql_analysis_of_monthly_spending.markdown

 But remember...
 *NoSQL is NOT a relational database.

-Couchbase is a document (JSON string)-oriented database solution, and is an alternative to MongoDB and ORMs.
+[Couchbase](https://www.couchbase.com/) is a document-oriented database solution (document being a JSON string), and is an alternative to MongoDB and ORMs.

 Ricky Ho [explains](https://dzone.com/articles/couchbase-architecture-deep):
 "Couchbase is the merge of two popular NOSQL technologies: